John Innes Centre

 The John Innes Centre (JIC), located in Norwich, Norfolk, England, is an independent centre for research and training in plant and microbial science founded in 1910.
 It is a registered charity (No 223852) grant-aided by the Biotechnology and Biological Sciences Research Council (BBSRC), the European Research Council (ERC) and the Bill and Melinda Gates Foundation and is a member of the Norwich Research Park.

-In 2017, the John Innes Centre was awarded a gold Athena SWAN Charter award for equality in the workplace.
+In 2017, the John Innes Centre was awarded a gold Athena SWAN Charter award.

 History

 The John Innes Horticultural Institution was founded in 1910 at Merton Park, Surrey (now London Borough of Merton), with funds bequeathed by John Innes, a merchant and philanthropist.
-The Institution occupied Innes's former estate at Merton Park until 1945 when it moved to Bayfordbury, Hertfordshire.
+The Institution occupied Innes's former estate at Merton Park, Surrey until 1945 when it moved to Bayfordbury, Hertfordshire.
 It moved to its present site in 1967.

+In 1910, William Bateson became the first director of the John Innes Horticultural Institution and moved with his family to Merton Park.
 John Innes compost was developed by the institution in the 1930s, who donated the recipe to the "Dig for Victory" war effort.
 The John Innes Centre has never sold John Innes compost.

 During the 1980s, the administration of the John Innes Institute was combined with that of the Plant Breeding Institute (formerly at Trumpington, Cambridgeshire) and the Nitrogen Fixation Laboratory.
 In 1994, following the relocation of the operations of other two organisations to the Norwich site, the three were merged as the John Innes Centre.

 As of 2011 the institute was divided into six departments: Biological Chemistry, Cell & Developmental Biology, Computational & Systems Biology, Crop Genetics, Metabolic Biology and Molecular Microbiology.

 The John Innes Centre has a tradition of training PhD students and post-docs.
 PhD degrees obtained via the John Innes Centre are awarded by the University of East Anglia.
 The John Innes Centre has a contingent of postdoctoral researchers, many of whom are recruited onto the institute's Post-doctoral Training Fellowship programme.
-The John Innes Centre also sponsors seminars and lectures, including the Bateson Lecture and the Biffen Lecture.
+The John Innes Centre also sponsors seminars and lectures, including the Bateson Lecture, Biffen Lecture, Chatt Lecture, Darlington Lecture and Haldane Lecture.
+In February 2025, the John Innes Centre announced the appointment of Professor Cristóbal Uauy who became director in September 2025.

 Research

-The research at the John Innes Centre is divided into 4 Institute Strategic Programs (ISPs) funded by the Biotechnology and Biological Sciences Research Council (BBSRC).
-These ISPs, which combine the research of multiple groups to address a greater aim, are:
+The research at the John Innes Centre is divided into four Institute Strategic Programs (ISPs) funded by the Biotechnology and Biological Sciences Research Council (BBSRC).
+These ISPs, which combine the research of multiple groups to address a greater aim, were, from 2017 to 2023 as follows: